diem/diem/config/README.md

   set of peers that provide the data
 - StorageConfig - Where the LibraDB is stored and its gRPC service endpoints

-### Client Configuration

-- ConsensusPeersConfig - The clients source of truth for the set of Libra nodes (Validators and Full nodes derive this from genesis / blockchain).

 ### Shared Configuration

 - TestConfig - Used during tests to hold account keys and temporary paths for